reutyshai/SolidExcercise/README.md

       `UniversalDriver` is expected, ensuring that the application can work with different drivers seamlessly.

 4. **Interface Segregation Principle (ISP)**:
     - Interfaces are designed to be specific to their contexts.
-The `Form` interface provides a clear contract for form-filling classes, ensuring that they only implement methods relevant to them.
+The `FormFillable` interface provides a clear contract for form-filling classes, ensuring that they only implement methods relevant to them.

 5. **Dependency Inversion Principle (DIP)**: